 As the squash roasts in the oven, make a quick slaw with a scoop of the poblano sauce.

-Pro tip: once the squashed is baked, try not to stand at the kitchen counter dipping and snacking on the crispy cubes like I did!
-Assemble the tacos with the slaw, the remaining roasted poblanos & onions, the crispy squash, avocado (optional), and generous scoops of the sauce.
+Pro tip: once the squash is baked, try not to stand at the kitchen counter dipping and snacking on the crispy cubes like I did!
+Assemble the butternut squash tacos with the slaw, the remaining roasted poblanos & onions, the crispy squash, avocado (optional), and generous scoops of the sauce.

 - 8 tortillas

 - 3 cups shredded green cabbage

 - 2 halved shallots, divided

 - ½ large butternut squash, peeled, seeded, cut into 24 1-inch cubes

 - 1 tablespoon ground flaxseed

 - ¼ cup unsweetened almond milk, more as needed